Chad Costello, MSW, CPRP

 He has extensive experience in both in-person and virtual training and has presented at the local and national level on topics including advocacy skills, crisis intervention, and practice in psychiatric rehabilitation (PSR).
 He has held a Certified Psychiatric Rehabilitation Practitioner (CPRP) certification since 2001 and is a certified MORS trainer and Mental Health First Aid Instructor.
 He has taught at the A.A., B.A. and graduate levels for many years, and currently instructs in PSR in the Cerritos College Mental Health Worker Program, and in policy practice and community development in the School of Social Work at California State University, Long Beach.

 Chad received his MSW, with a specialization in Community Organization, Planning and Administration from the University of Southern California and his B.A. in Social Ecology from the University of California, Irvine.
-Chad has an adult daughter and counts skiing, backpacking, climbing and photography as his passions and is a Wilderness First Responder.
+Chad has an adult daughter and counts skiing, backpacking, climbing and photography as his passions.

 Director of Training and Education